6 Top-Rated Outdoor Adventures in San Diego, CA

 A great way to experience this adventure is on the La Jolla Sea Caves Kayak Tour.
 On this exhilarating two-hour excursion, an experienced guide shares fascinating facts about the ecological reserve, the wildlife, and local history.
-Suitable for all levels of kayakers, this tour includes kayaks, paddles, and life jackets, as well as a paddling and safety demonstration before you go.
-If you visit between December and March, the three-hour La Jolla Whale Watching Kayak Adventure includes the chance to see migrating gray whales as well as the other wildlife in the reserve.
+Suitable for all levels of kayakers, the tour includes kayaks, paddles, and life jackets, as well as a paddling and safety demonstration before you go.

 San Diego is one of Southern California's most bike-friendly areas, with miles of bike paths along its extensive coastline.
 Pedaling along the ocean-view paths is a great way to keep fit and admire the gorgeous scenery along the way.